NillionNetwork/nillion-docs/docs/python-client-reference.md

 This mode is suited for clients that are backend services.

 You allow incoming and outgoing connections, they are done directly so you have to listen and have the port open to receive incoming connections.
 This option is faster than relay as it avoids the extra hop, but requires to have the port open / have port forwarding in NATs and firewalls.
-This mode requires that the client’s IPv4 address is addressible on the internet.
+This mode requires that the client’s IPv4 address is addressable on the internet.

 * **Parameters:**
   **str** – Socket address structure.